-This section of the website is a diary of work done with and for LGBTQ+ communities in the UK.
-It serves to keep track of contributions, but also to reflect on the past and share ideas for collaborations in the future.
+This section of the website is a diary of work done with, and for, LGBTQ+ communities in the UK.
+It serves to keep track of contributions and reflect on the past and share ideas for collaborations in the future.
 It does not include work done in, or for, governments.
-If you have any questions or want to collaborate, please get in touch via email at: firstname.lastname@example.org
+If you have any questions or want to collaborate, please get in touch via email at: email@example.com

 October 2020 to Present – Fast Track City Cardiff and Vale, Wales

 - Volunteer work with the communication and stakeholders management team, and mapped FTC stakeholders.

 - Projects included (e.g.) European Testing Week 2020, HIV Testing Week 2021, and HIV Data Visualisation in Wales.

 - Contributed to the draft of the FTC + THT manifesto for the Senedd elections in 2021.
 This informed the FTC recommendations for a Welsh HIV Action Plan.